pygame/pygame/docs/reST/ref/math.rst

    .. method:: distance_to

-      | :sl:`calculates the euclidic distance to a given vector.`
+      | :sl:`calculates the Euclidean distance to a given vector.`
       | :sg:`distance_to(Vector2) -> float`

       .. ## Vector2.distance_to ##

    .. method:: distance_squared_to

-      | :sl:`calculates the squared euclidic distance to a given vector.`
+      | :sl:`calculates the squared Euclidean distance to a given vector.`
       | :sg:`distance_squared_to(Vector2) -> float`

       .. ## Vector2.distance_squared_to ##